Welcome, I am your TV-recommending algorithm. This AI swears a lot.

 Even so, I don’t know that consensus is the be-all and end-all of cultural commentary.
 It has its uses and pleasures, but there are many pluses to this expansive television era as well.
 There is such a variety of tones, protagonists, settings, themes and ideas to choose from, and if you want to do a re-watch of a past favorite, that’s easily done too.
 (Although it’s worth noting — and lamenting — how many classic programs and interesting shows from the past are not easily available.
 That’s a real shame for a lot of reasons.)

 Being aware of a large number of shows you haven’t watched but come highly recommended can feel like you’ve got a lot of homework to get done; I don’t dispute that that’s a real sentiment I come across (and feel myself at times).
 However, I’m good with where things are now.
-I mean, I don’t dig the very specific thing “Patriot” does, but I love how hard Brian Grubb loves it, you know?
+I mean, I don’t dig the very niche thing “Patriot” does, but I love how hard Brian Grubb loves it, you know?
 I’m glad that these days, TV programs have a somewhat easier time finding ways to be incredibly specific about what they do and how they do it.

 And honestly, it’s not that hard for a show to gain buzz if it does something innovative, energetic and exciting.
 “Killing Eve” turned the familiar contours of a cat-and-mouse spy serial into something funny and weird and surprising.
 It wasn’t just good, it was great counterpoint to the dirge-y tone of too many other one-hours in the Time of Prestige Drift.